edgelesssys/constellation/docs/versioned_docs/version-2.16/workflows/scale.md

 </tabItem>
 <tabItem value="stackit" label="STACKIT">

-Dynamic cluster scaling is not yet supported for STACKIT.
+Dynamic cluster scaling isn't yet supported for STACKIT.
 Support will be introduced in one of the upcoming releases.

 </tabItem>